I jolted upward and listened. What was that? Adrenaline roared through my veins. My heart pounded in my chest. I strained my ears and held my breath.

 “What the hell is going on?”
 I shouted.
-My heart rumbled in my chest.
-My hands vibrated on the table.
+My heart rumbled in my chest, and my hands vibrated on the table.
 “Where the hell am I?”

 “He wants to know where the hell he is, Duncan.”
 Maller laughed.
 His fist slammed into the side of my cheek, blood squirted from my mouth.
 Silvery long hair wrapped around my eyes and settled down about my shoulders.

-“What the—” My voice trailed off as I fingered the long strands of hair.
+“What the—” My voice died off as I fingered the long strands of hair.
 This wasn’t my hair.
 This was his hair.
-I pulled on it, pain stung my scalp.
+I pulled on it, and pain stung my scalp.